kapilhanderiya/Digi-Clock/README.md

-# 🕒 Glassy Arc Clock Slider UI
+# 🕒 Glassy Clock Slider UI

 A beautiful animated clock interface built with **React** and **Tailwind CSS**.
 The clock displays time using vertical sliders for each digit with real-time updates, optional tick sound, and both **12-hour** and **24-hour** formats.
-The layout is responsive and adapts between **landscape and portrait modes** on different screen sizes.
+The layout is responsive on different screen sizes.

 ---